mingodad/citadel/README.txt

 running a Citadel server with calendaring support.
 The calendar service will be automatically configured and installed if your host system supports it.

- WebCit also provides Kolab-compatible free/busy data for calendar clients.
+ WebCit also provides iCalendar format free/busy data for calendar clients.
-Unlike the Kolab server, however, there is no need for each user to "publish" free/busy data -- it is generated on-the-fly from the server-side calendar of the user being queried.
-Note: in order to support Kolab clients, you must have WebCit running in HTTPS mode on port 443, because that is what Kolab clients will be expecting.
+Unlike with some other servers, there is no need for each user to "publish" free/busy data -- it is generated on-the-fly from the server-side calendar of the user being queried.

  HTTPS (encryption) SUPPORT